Last updated on February 11th, 2026 at 12:59 pm

 Click Insert → Sheet Metal → Base Flange.

 Create a tab from your sketch using the standard sheet metal thickness, or select the tab and click Edit Sketch to alter any of its dimensions.
+If you change thickness later, always recheck bend radius and flat pattern output to avoid surprises during quoting and forming.

 How to Flatten and Unflatten Sheet Metal in SOLIDWORKS